bluetentacle/contract-mesh/README.md

 Specifically, the contract contains:

 - **Features** that the service provides to the outside world, including:
-  - Schemas of business entities owned by the service and referenced by REST API, events, and other features.
+  - JSON schemas of business entities owned by the service and referenced by REST API, events, and other features.
 Single-segment versioning is supported.
   - REST API specification, provided in the standard OpenAPI format.
 Single-segment versioning is supported.
   - Event specification, including topics and body schemas.
 Single-segment versioning is supported.
   - Metrics published by the service to a centralized telemetry platform